sed-szeged/FobSim/README.md

 4- NEW: Proof-of-Elapsed-Time (PoET)

+5- NEW: delegated Proof-of-Stack (dPoS)

-# Steps to running FoBSim:
+# Steps to running FoBSim simulation:
 1- Install Git to your PC ((https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))

 2- Clone the FoBSim repo to your PC using Git and modify the code using some editor (e.g. PyCharm).